Hibby/packetradio-guide/docs/linux.md

 If you're running the Raspberry Pi, it's most likely you have [Raspberry Pi OS](https://www.raspberrypi.com/software/) with a desktop - there'll be a background, a menu in the top left etc. It might not look familiar, but to a keen explorer it should look approachable at the very least.

 If you're running Debian, during install we'll ask you what graphical desktop environment you want to install, if any.
+This is the desktop you boot in to - unlike Windows, there are multiples available for Linux.
 As a beginner, I strongly recommend [KDE](https://kde.org) - it is most Windows like and is pretty full featured.
 If you're running Ubuntu, typically you install an Ubuntu derivative focussed on a specific desktop environment - perhaps [Kubuntu](https://kubuntu.org) for KDE.

 ## Applications and Repositories